 The traffic roars all around Hoan Kiem Lake.
-And many visitors need time to grow accustomed to the hustle and bustle of the city.
-The best thing to do is to act like the locals and step out and make your way through the mass of countless mopeds – people say the city has five million of them or even more.
+Many visitors need time to grow accustomed to the hustle and bustle of the city.
+The best thing to do is to act like the locals and make your way through the mass of countless mopeds – people say the city has five million of them, maybe even more.

-Those who are interested in culture can admire the traditional Thang Long water puppet theatre just a stone‘s throw away from Hoan Kiem Lake.
-Hardly any tourists want to miss out on experiencing this special type of drama.
+Those looking for culture can admire the traditional Thang Long water puppet theatre just a stone‘s throw from Hoan Kiem Lake.
+This special type of play is a must-see for most visitors.
 Its origins probably date back to the 11th century.
 The water puppet theatre combines live music, visual presentations and entertainment.
 The dramas recount legends, fairy tales and everyday scenes from life in Vietnam.
 The puppets still stand in water to this day.
 But why?
 Rumour has it that rice farmers may have originally moved their puppet theatre to the flooded fields during the rainy season.

-It is possible to reach Hanoi through its two airports, Gia Lam and Noi Bai.
+Hanoi can be reached via its two airports, Gia Lam and Noi Bai.
 The city is also connected to the country’s railway system.
 Trains operate to many Vietnamese cities and to China from the main railway station in the city centre.
 Hanoi is the starting and finishing point for the main north-south line between Ho Chi Minh City in the south and Hanoi in the north of the country.
 It is easy to reach tourist destinations that are closer to the city, such as the famous Ha Long Bay, by using the bus services.

-Anybody who still has plenty of energy can pay a visit to the Ho Chi Minh Mausoleum.
+Visitors with energy to burn can pay a visit to the Ho Chi Minh Mausoleum.
 Ho Chi Minh, whom locals also call “Uncle Ho“, is revered throughout the country.
 His embalmed body lies in a glass coffin in the mausoleum.
 Those who wish to learn more about the former President of Vietnam should visit the museum of the same name nearby.
 A small artificial lake, where the Chua Mot Cot One Pillar Pagoda stands tall, is located about one hundred metres away.
 A small Buddhist temple made of wood, which dates back to the 11th century, stands on a concrete pillar there.
-As the French occupying forces destroyed the original in the middle of the 20th century, the current structure is only a replica.
-Nevertheless, the One Pillar Pagoda is still viewed as a symbol of the city
+The current structure is a replica of the original, which was destroyed by the French occupying forces in the middle of the 20th century.
+Nevertheless, the One Pillar Pagoda is still viewed as a symbol of the city.

-If you keep heading north, you arrive at the Tran Quoc Pagoda after continuing to walk for about 20 minutes – it is the oldest Buddhist temple in Hanoi.
+If you keep heading north, you will arrive at the Tran Quoc Pagoda after about a 20 minutes' walk.
+This is the oldest Buddhist temple in Hanoi.
 It has an idyllic location on West Lake, the largest freshwater lake in Hanoi.
-The pagoda with its eleven storeys and its gleaming red bricks is one of the most beautiful temples in Vietnam.
-It glistens in a majestic manner, particularly at dusk.
+The pagoda with its eleven storeys and gleaming red bricks is one of the most beautiful temples in Vietnam.
+It glistens majestically, especially at dusk.

 All this sightseeing in the city makes you hungry.
-So make sure that you try out the wide variety of street food: a Pho noodle soup, a filled Banh-mi baguette or the Bun Cha rice noodle dish.
+So make sure that you try out the wide variety of street food: a Pho noodle soup, a filled Banh-mi bun or the Bun Cha rice noodle dish.
 And Hanoi also has some delicacies to offer those who are thirsty – ranging from egg coffee to lemon tea and even Bia Hoi – a draught beer that is freshly brewed every day.
-Then locals say, “Mot, Hai, Ba, Yo“ – one, two, three, cheers”.
+As the locals say: “Mot, Hai, Ba, Yo“ – one, two, three, cheers.

 Do you prefer to start your day with a cup of coffee?
 Then Vietnamese egg coffee is just the drink for you.
 It consists of beaten egg and sweetened milk.
-The creamy top is poured over an espresso or an iced coffee – and you have a sweet drink to wake you up.
+The creamy mixture is poured over an espresso or an iced coffee – and you've got a sweet drink to wake you up.

 Banh Cuons, steamed rice rolls, are served both as a light breakfast or are eaten as a snack between meals.
 The Banh Cuons, which are rolled and wrapped in rice flour dough, are traditionally filled with pork, onions and mushrooms.

 Bun Cha is a typical kind of street food and one of the most popular dishes in Hanoi.
-The rice noodles with grilled pork are served with herbs and an aromatic sauce so that you can dip the food.
-It is a dish that was even a hit with Barack Obama when he visited the “Bun Cha Huong Lien” restaurant.
+The rice noodles with grilled pork are served with herbs and a flavourful dipping sauce.
+This dish that was even a hit with President Barack Obama when he visited the “Bun Cha Huong Lien” restaurant.

 This strong tasting noodle soup with crab meat is often eaten for breakfast.
-Shrimps, tomatoes and soft shell crayfish crushed in their original state make this a popular dish in Vietnamese cuisine.
+Shrimps, tomatoes and crushed soft-shell crayfish make this a popular dish in Vietnamese cuisine.

-Do you need a dessert to round everything off?
+Looking for a dessert to round everything off?
 Then try the Banh Troi little sticky rice balls, which are normally filled with a mung bean paste.
-Decorated with black sesame and ginger, the little balls develop their full aroma in your mouth and are often dipped in a sugar/coconut milk sauce before being consumed.
+Decorated with black sesame and ginger, the little balls develop their full aroma in your mouth and are often dipped in a sugar and coconut milk sauce before being consumed.

 Are you looking for something small to take home for friends and family?
-There are numerous shops on Hang Gai Street and they encourage you to do plenty of shopping.
-Elegant clothes, ceramics, silk, embroidery work, Vietnamese coffee, tea or dried fruit – anybody who travels to Hanoi should leave enough space in their luggage for souvenirs.
-We want to inspire you with a small selection of them.
+There are numerous shops on Hang Gai Street that are great for shopping.
+Elegant clothes, ceramics, silk, embroidery work, Vietnamese coffee, tea or dried fruit – anybody who travels to Hanoi should be sure to leave enough space in their luggage for souvenirs.
+Here's a small selction of them to inspire you.

 Please log in to like and comment on this article.